vinaooo/alexaShutdown/README.md

 # alexaShutdown
-A simple app to shutdown PC receiving an Alexa command from an skill
+A simple app in python to shutdown PC receiving an Alexa command from an skill